i-myk/github-analytics-dbt/README.md

 ## Screenshot: dbt Models in BigQuery

-After the raw GitHub data is loaded into BigQuery, dbt builds analytics-ready models inside the `dbt_imykoliv` dataset.
+After the raw GitHub data is loaded into BigQuery, dbt builds analytics-ready models inside dataset.

 The models are organized into three logical layers: